-And just like that, it’s been 10 weeks since Wilson was born.
+And just like that, it’s been 10 weeks since our son was born.
 In some ways, it feels like yesterday that I held him in my arms for the first time—that my husband exclaimed, “It’s a boy!”—but his developing personality and emerging features tell otherwise.
 Time is fascinating like that.
 Minutes can feel like hours and days can feel like weeks, but then suddenly, it’s a new month or a new season and time passes effortlessly.
-In honor of this new chapter—in celebration of maternal strength—here is my son’s C-section birth story.
+In honor of this new chapter, and in celebration of maternal strength, I’m sharing my son’s C-section birth story.

-So here we are.
+Here we are.
 Two months of navigating an unfamiliar routine, a slew of dirty diapers, sleepy evenings, and a whirlwind of unprecedented emotions.
 I’ve learned a lot in the last 70-something days; a learning curve that looks more like a squiggly line than anything else.
 But the peaks and valleys continue to pass, and we’re moving forward with more confidence than the day before.
 I’ve mentioned this previously, but I don’t think you can fully prepare yourself for the responsibilities, selflessness, and lack of independence that motherhood brings.
 To be a mama is to learn by doing.
-Or at least that’s been my experience so far.

 A week prior to March 9th, I had my last prenatal visit.
 I was 38 weeks.
 My doctor mentioned an induction, on the basis that he was healthy but growing quickly.
 Ultimately, the sooner he was delivered, the better.
 In hindsight, we were trying to avoid delivery complications.
 Ironically, on the day of our induction, our baby—and my body—had other plans.
 After we arrived and my vitals were checked, I got an IV and was hooked up to two monitors: one to regulate Wilson’s heart rate and the other for his oxygen level.
 By 10am, I was already 3cm dilated and roughly 90% effaced (great things!).
 Our nurse started Pitocin to regulate my contractions, and off we went.